So much to explore!

 Hollow rock on Menorca's north coast with tunnels, canyons and chimneys where we can swim in and out to our heart's content.
 Swiss Cheese is one of Menorca's most famous dive sites and a must-see.

-North of the entrance, at a depth of 30 meters is a sandy bottom where we can see rare white gorgonians and small stingrays.
+North of the entrance, at a depth of 30 metres is a sandy bottom where we can see rare white gorgonians and small stingrays.
 A dive site for all levels, as the dive plan can easily be adapted.

 Santa Clara wreck ****

 On the 20th of April 1983 the fishing vessel Santa Clara suffered an engine failure 45 miles to the northeast of Menorca during a severe storm.
 While a rescue effort was organised, the crew of the Clara presumably dumped contraband tobacco overboard.
 She was later towed to Mahon harbour where her crew simply disappeared.
 After remaining at the naval base in Mahon for some years, she was finally towed out to sea and scuttled by the Spanish Navy in July 1988.
 For 9 years, the Santa rested undisturbed, until she was rediscovered in 1997.
-The Santa found her last resting place at 47m in front of Punta de Rafalet.
+The Santa found her last resting place at 47 metres in front of Punta de Rafalet.

 Scroll to Top